python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/py-launcher.md

 ---
-title: Python on Windows
+title: The py Launcher on Windows
-description: This guide explains how manage your Python installation(s) on Windows
+description: Common commands and usage of the 'py' Python launcher
 ---

+TODO!!! rewrite/rearrange to be all about the py command

 ## The py launcher

 By default, Python installed on Windows using the online Python installer comes with the "py launcher".
 It is a command line tool you invoke using the `py` command, and helps you invoke a specific python version.